GLOBAL MARKETS-Dollar soars, stocks gain amid talk of Fed QE exit

 In Europe, German Bunds hit one-week highs, with traders

-citing talk that the ECB was checking with banks on whether they
+citing talk that the ECB was checking with some banks on whether

 zero.